pulumi/docs/pulumi-hugo/themes/default/content/docs/using-pulumi/testing/unit.md

 ## Get Started

-Unit tests are supported in all existing Pulumi runtimes: Node.js, Python, Go, and .NET.

 Let's build a sample test suite.
 The example uses AWS resources, but the same capabilities and workflow apply to any Pulumi provider.
 To follow along, complete the [Get Started with AWS](/docs/clouds/aws/get-started/) guide to set up a basic Pulumi program in your language of choice.

+Note that unit tests are supported in all [existing Pulumi runtimes](https://www.pulumi.com/docs/languages-sdks/).

 ## Sample Program